YuanYouYuan/7688-note/ch2-application-with-bluemix/dialog-robot.md

 }
 ```
 Please remember the above username and password,
-or you can copy the content and save as a text file.
+or you can copy the content and save it as a text file.